Bitcoin volatility guide: Trends & insights for investors

 2%

-Source: Bloomberg and BIackRock calculations, as of Apr.
-30, 2024.
-Asset classes shown include major liquid asset classes available to US. investors.
+Source: Bloomberg and BIackRock calculations, as of June 30, 2025.
+Asset classes shown include major liquid asset classes available to U.S. investors.
 Bitcoin returns calculated using Bloomberg Bitcoin Spot Price.
 SPX is represented by the S&P 500 Index (TR).
 EM is represented by the Dow Jones Emerging Markets Index (TR).
-AGG is represented by S&P U.S. Aggregate Bond Index (TR).
-HY is represented by S&P U.S. High Yield Corporate Bond Index (TR).
-Gold returns calculated using the spot exchange rate of gold against the U.S. dollar index CMT is represented by Dow Jones Commodity Index (TR).
+AGG is represented by Bloomberg U.S. Aggregate Bond Index (TR).
+HY is represented by Bloomberg U.S. Corporate High Yield Bond Index Value Unhedged (TR).
+Gold returns calculated using the spot exchange rate of gold against the U.S. dollar index.
+CMT is represented by Dow Jones Commodity Index (TR).
+All returns rounded to the nearest percent.
+Source: Bloomberg and BlackRock calculations, as of June 30, 2025.

 Past performance does not guarantee future results.
 Index performance is for illustrative purposes only.
 Index performance does not reflect any management fees, transaction costs or expenses.
 Indexes are unmanaged and one cannot invest directly in an index Certain sectors and markets perform exceptionally well based on current market conditions and iShares and BIackRock Funds can benefit from that performance.
 Achieving such exceptional returns involves the risk of volatility and investors should not expect that such results will be repeated.
 Index performance does not represent actual Fund performance.
 For actual fund performance, please visit www.ishares.com or www.blackrock.com.